 - I like to have my patients take extra calcium and magnesium at night before bed to help with insomnia (this also helps with balancing stress hormones).
 Natural Calm by Natural Vitality is a popular anti-stress drink that balances your calcium intake and restores healthy magnesium levels.
 Taking supplements such as calcium and magnesium at the same time as your thyroid medication may decrease the effectiveness of the thyroid medication.
 Separate the timing of when you take your thyroid medication and supplements by 4-6 hours.

 - Insomnia is a common sign of adrenal fatigue.
 Our adrenals and thyroid are so intricately connected.
 One way to treat adrenal fatigue is through the use of adaptogen herbs, such as Ashwagandha.
 They are great healing herbs for the adrenals and thyroid and really good in times of stress.

 An insomnia problem is no different from any other chronic illness – you must address the underlying issues if you hope to correct the problem.

 If you live in Alaska and have chronic insomnia, contact Alaska Sleep Clinic today to speak with one of our board-certified sleep specialists.

 About Cammi Balleck, CTN, ANCB Board Certified Naturopath

 Cammi Balleck is an ANCB Board Certified Traditional Naturopath.
 She has been called the leading Happy Hormone Doctor.
-She has over 11 years experience specializing in biochemical balance and she is author of the book Happy the NEW Sexy.
+She has over 11 years of experience specializing in biochemical balance and she is the author of the book Happy the NEW Sexy.
 Cammi is the women’s health expert for Women’s Day, O, Prevention, Shape, and First Magazines as well as a featured expert for TBN, and FOX NEWS NATIONALLY.
-In addition she has made guest appearances on CW stations in Denver.
+In addition, she has made guest appearances on CW stations in Denver.